labgrid-project/labgrid/doc/configuration.rst

 Arguments:
   - image (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target
+  - verify (bool, default=True): optional, wether to verify the written image or not

 BDIMXUSBDriver
 ~~~~~~~~~~~~~~